TONGXD/Sonoff-Tasmota/Readme additions.md

 e.g. Phototransistor TEKT5400S works very well.

-uses RX pin of serial port
+uses RX pin of serial port or any other gpio

 please note that the normal serial port is used

 now supports reading of more then one meter via special software serial (no wait irq driven)

+also supports gas and water meters via special counter modes this enables to read all meter types together with one device

 Also added an STL file for printing a housing for the Phototransistor (TEKT5400)

 you may set sleep to at least 50 to reduce total power consumptions to about 0,3 Watts

+further documentation inside of source code

 EBUS (Wolf) \#define USE\_EBUS